Symbol Files & Build Ids

 Introduction

-In order to process uploaded data, such as coredumps, Memfault needs to be able to find the Symbol File (ELF) that corresponds to the software that produced the uploaded data.
+In order to fully process uploaded data, such as coredumps, Memfault needs to locate the Symbol File (ELF/AXF) that corresponds to the software that produced the uploaded data.
 Without an exact match, Memfault will not be able to decode the uploaded data.
+Processing will still happen, but the resulting Trace will contain limited information until the symbol file is uploaded and the data is reprocessed.

 Identifier Types